 For resources and information about the current enforcement procedure that the Insurance Dept is following - please click here.

-Providing for greater transparency of pharmacy benefit managers (PBMs).
+We are looking at opportunities to provide for greater transparency of pharmacy benefit managers (PBMs).

 Medication Synchronization & 90-Day Fill